CodingParkFunSeries/ResumeBuilder/README.md

 ### DAY 3 - Day 6

 #### Task - Coding
 - Application should not consit of hard coded configuration.
-E.g. AMS can support any other school, new classroom, new student.
 - Naming convention should be followed.
 Every variable, method and class should be properly named.
 - Proper documenation for every contribution towards the project.
 - Documenation should mention the resources for learning the technologies that you have used in application.